massimovar/LearningFTOptix/chapters/best_practice.md

-# 🚀 Best Practice
+# 🚀 Performance optimizations
 *just some unofficial notes*

 Every design decision affects the total number of nodes and the complexity of the runtime model.
 Striking a balance between reusability, modularity, and performance is key, always considering the target hardware where the project will be deployed.

 ## Handling Node Count
 - [ ] PLC variables are counted as nodes at the start of the Runtime, always import only variables that you need to exchange with the HMI.
-- [ ] Each dynamic link = at least 3 OPC UA nodes
+- [ ] Each dynamic link = at least 3 OPC UA nodes.
+Each dynamic link adds at least 2-3 extra references, and complex dynamic links (e.g., converters, expressions, switch-case logic) may add dozens.
+More references = slower traversal and resolution time.
     - [ ] The materialized property node (no longer inherited from its base type).
     - [ ] The link node represents the connection.
     - [ ] The target node receiving the linked value